gcowan/RapidSim/README.md

 * `PT`: The transverse momentum of the combination of the given particles
 * `IP` : Impact parameter to own primary vertex
 * `SIGMAIP` : Error on impact parameter to own primary vertex
-* `IP` : Minimum impact parameter to any primary vertex
+* `MINIP` : Minimum impact parameter to any primary vertex
-* `SIGMAIP` : Error on minimum impact parameter to a primary vertex
+* `SIGMAMINIP` : Error on minimum impact parameter to a primary vertex
 * `FD` : Flight distance
 * `eta`: The pseudorapidity of the combination
 * `phi`: The azimuthal angle of the combination